 The difference between an event and a request is determined solely by the event's bookings' status.

 - Configuration: The system will need to be configured to allow requests.
 This configuration includes determining which rooms and resources will be available to requesters.
 Detailed information on configuring the system for requests see this article.

 - Security: Requesters will need to have access to the system to enter requests.
 Each requester will have a user id and password that has the Requester role and associated security policy.
 See this article for more information on setting up requester security.

 - Entering Requests: With the system and user security configured, the requester will log into the system and enter new requests.
-The requester can enter requests via the mobile app or via a web browser.
+The requester can enter requests via a web browser, including the browser on a tablet or phone.
 Requesters can enter, view, and manage all of their own requests and events.
 If a requester changes an event (one that has already been approved), the event is placed back into a request status, and the review process starts over.

 - Processing Requests: Event planners have tools located on a special dashboard to view and manage the request process.
 If the system is configured to use secondary approvals, there is a dashboard tool to help manage these approvals.